frontrunnerio/phoenix_pubsub_rb/README.md

 PhoenixPubsub allows you to publish messages to Phoenix Channels from Ruby.
 Subscriptions are not implemented (yet).

+## Why?

+This might be very interesting for people wanting to enrich their Rails app with Realtime capabilities and to leverage the incredible websocket performance of the Erlang VM.
+The awaited Rails 5 release with ActionCable will most likely not feature such an ease of scalability as Elixir/Erlang does.

+Also this can help people to transition from Rails to Phoenix.

 ## Installation

 Add this line to your application's Gemfile: